GRESB/api-docs/source/includes/_protocol.md

 # Basic Operations

-For all API actions below the same basic principals apply:
+For all API actions below the same basic principles apply:

 All API actions are over [HTTPS](http://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol).
 The API is